onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 ### 9.2 Next measurable step toward E2

-To reach E2, at least one of the following steps should be carried out in practice:
+To reach E2, at least one of the following steps should be carried out in practice.

 1. Prototype implementation

    * Implement `SyntheticWorldObserver` and `TruthBackboneHead` for a concrete synthetic training ecosystem.
-   * Compute `Tension_truth(m)` across training checkpoints and publish anonymised tension trajectories, together with enough detail to allow independent replication.
+   * Compute `Tension_truth(m)` and selected entries of `T_ij_synth(m)` across training checkpoints and publish anonymised tension trajectories, together with enough detail to allow independent replication.

 2. Controlled synthetic experiments

    * Realise versions of Experiment 1 and Experiment 2 with open source synthetic generators and models.
-   * Show that at least one Q127 encoding passes the anchor ensemble and free ensemble tests according to the stated falsification conditions.
+   * Show that at least one Q127 encoding passes the anchor ensemble and free ensemble tests according to the stated falsification conditions, without post hoc parameter tuning.

 These steps operate entirely on observable summaries and do not require exposing any deep TU generative mechanism.